As Facebook Shows Its Flaws, What Might A Better Social Network Look Like?

 Should it be bounded by geography, so it's easier to meet your neighbors?
 Or is it a place to meet far-flung kindred spirits?

-Do you use your real name, or do you keep personal data out of it?
+Do you use your real name or do you keep personal data out of it?

 Maybe you pay to use it, or maybe it pays you to use it.
 And instead of being owned by a corporation, what if it were run as a cooperative?

 We might be better off if we didn't rely on one social network to do so many things, Zuckerman says.
 "We might choose to have a bunch of different networks and figure out how to link them together.
 It's a bit crazy that we have one social network that tries to do everything.
-Imagine that we had one Web site that tried to do everything.
+Imagine that we had one website that tried to do everything.
 We had those for a while — they were called portals. and they didn't go very well."

 A Different Future